widelang/draft/README.md

 They are created using `#` prefixed to its name.

-They're constants are accessed using the Static context with `..`
+They're constants are accessed using the Static context with `..`.

+⚠️ You don't use `#` when defining the Type, but when assigning values with them it makes it more explicit you are using enums, so in this examples they will be used.

 ```lua
 -- Numeric enum